Spirit spouse: Europe

-Neopaganism

-The controversial, self-proclaimed traditional witch Robin Artisson includes a variation of the Norse fetch concept in his book The Witching Way of the Hollow Hill.
-He supports this with the thesis that the questing/rescuing heroes in myths, legends, and fairy tales can be seen as the soul, and rescued maidens as the fetch bride.
-However, he does not make it clear if this occurs in dreams, shamanic journeys in a trance state, or both—though trance work is an important part of his theology and recommended practice.
-Some other Neopagan authors from very different traditions have also hinted at the possibility spiritual-sexual union of some sort with divine or spirit being.

 Oceania

 Sandwich Islands – "ʼaumakua could ... have sex with living persons during the night.
 These spirit mates ... could be of help".

 Kaluli on the northern slope of Mt.
 Bosavi in Papua – "Mediums are men who have married spirit women in a dream".
 "The medium is always a man who is married (in a dream) to a woman of the invisible world.
 When he has a child by her, he is able to go to sleep, leave his body, and walk about in the mama world."

 Kodi of Sumba Island in southern Indonesia – A man "dreamed that he had an encounter with two wild spirits who lived in the forest ...
 The wild spirit takes the form of a seductive woman, asking for ... sexual favors in return for the magical powers she controls."
 A generation later, this man's son "was seduced by the wild spirit woman he saw and entered into a "spirit marriage" (ole marapu)" with her, she becoming "his "spirit wife" (ariwyei marapu)".